cllebrun/ws-cloud-datascience/labs/3. Lab Integration/README.md

 1. On your local environement, open the file "app.js" with a code editor, you need to configure few things to be able to call your machine learning model

- You need to edit it to complete the following informations:
+ You need to edit it to complete the following informations with the credentials from your Watson Machine learning service:
  ```
 var wml_service_credentials_url ='<url>'; // TO COMPLETE
 var wml_service_credentials_username = '<username>'; // TO COMPLETE